 Why do books about teenaged vampires sell so much better than historical fiction novels?

-I think it’s because historical fiction novelists often fail to make their work sufficiently accessible to a wide audience.
-Authors often worry more about the esteem of their colleagues than they do about the enjoyment and educational opportunities they can provide to their readers, and I think that’s a shame.
+I have no idea.
+Maybe historical fiction novelists often fail to make their work sufficiently accessible to a wide audience.
+I fear that authors sometimes worry more about the esteem of their colleagues than they do about the enjoyment and educational opportunities they can provide to their readers.
 See my essay, Historical Fiction Doesn’t Have to Be Good for You.
 History is exciting.
 It’s vibrant.
 It’s an alien landscape just as complicated as any supernatural world ever envisioned.
 When writers treat it that way, I think readers respond.

 Did you really major in Middle Eastern Studies?
 Can you Speak Arabic?